-A value proposition is best described as the intersection between what your customers want and what only you can provide them.
+A value proposition is the intersection between what your customers want and what only you can provide them.
 It’s what differentiates you from your competition and the reason why your customers choose you.

 Effective marketing happens when we communicate the right value proposition to the right audience at the right time.
 We can’t rely on a one-size-fits-all value statement, because we’re going to be communicating to different audiences during different phases of the buying cycle.